Common questions

 What is a fractional IT director?

 A fractional IT director is a senior technology leader who works with your organization part-time — typically 2 to 16 hours per week.
 You get strategic IT leadership, roadmaps, vendor management, and board-level reporting without the cost of a full-time hire (often $150K–$200K+ in salary and benefits).
-Fractional IT directors are ideal for organizations with 10–150 employees that need expert guidance but can't justify a dedicated executive.
+Fractional IT directors are ideal for organizations with 10–150 employees that need expert guidance but cannot justify a dedicated executive.

 How is fractional IT leadership different from hiring an MSP?